vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Kautsa, named by Āpastamba, pp. Kātyāyana, pp. 496-507, 805; looked 13, 61, 273.

-upon as an authority by Visvarūpa
+upon as an authority by Viśvarūpa

 Kavaṣa, p.
 817. and Medhātithi, p.
 487; quotes Bfhaspati as authority, pp. 488,